Manhattan Project National Historical Park

 The Manhattan Project was a top-secret project focused on building the world's first atomic weapons.

 The Manhattan Project is one of the most transformative events of the 20th century.
 It ushered in the nuclear age with the development of the world’s first atomic bombs.
-The building of atomic weapons began in 1942 in three secret communities across the nation.
-As World War II waned in 1945, the United States dropped the atomic bombs on Hiroshima and Nagasaki, Japan—forever changing the world.
+Most of this development took place in three secret communities located in Hanford, WA, Los Alamos, NM and Oak Ridge, TN.
+Today, you can visit these three sites that make up Manhattan Project National Historical Site.

 Map showing location of park.